 He left industry in 2003 as the full potential of 3D seismic reflection data for the understanding sedimentary basins was being realized and was part of a small number of academics who pioneered its use in structural geology, sedimentology and soft sediment deformation.
 Most recently he has published on what he argues is one of the world’s best seismically imaged of marine gas hydrates which has yielded several cutting edge papers.

 Since 2007, Professor Davies has developed a strong track in record researching the risks associated with oil and gas activities, often because society wanted answers to pressing questions.
 From 2007 to 2010 he led an international team that showed that the Lusi mud volcano that caused 60,000 Indonesian’s to lose their homes was almost certainly triggered by drilling for gas rather than being a natural disaster.
 He is now working on the risks associated with fracking within a pan-European consortium ‘ReFINE’ (Researching Fracking in Europe) that he leads (www.refine.org.uk).
+He now leads the Challenge 1 project within the NERC-ESRC Unconventional Hydrocarbons in the UK Energy System Programme.
 He is staunchly agnostic about whether or not fracking is a technology that nation states use but adamant that there is a pressing need for more reliable, peer-reviewed research.
 His role is to remain unbiased and seek to do the best science possible to help inform the public, governments and other decision makers.